Women's Liberation Front

-The Women's Liberation Front (WoLF) is an American trans-exclusionary radical feminist organization that opposes transgender rights and related legislation.
-It opposes the Obama administration's Title IX directives and has participated in G.G. v.
-Gloucester County School Board as well as R.G. & G.R.
+The Women's Liberation Front (WoLF) is an American trans-exclusionary radical feminist (TERF) organization that opposes transgender rights and related legislation.
+It opposes the Obama administration's Title IX directives and has participated in the court cases G.G. v.
+Gloucester County School Board and R.G. & G.R.
 Harris Funeral Homes Inc. v.
-Equal Employment Opportunity Commission.
+Equal Employment Opportunity Commission to oppose trans rights.

+WoLF has collaborated with many conservative and anti-trans groups including: the Alliance Defending Freedom, The Heritage Foundation, Hands Across the Aisle Coalition, Concerned Parents and Educators, and the Family Policy Alliance to push for anti-trans policies and legislation.

-WoLF describes itself as a radical feminist organization.
-Vox, The New Republic, and La Presse, The Advocate, and The Washington Post have characterized the organization as a "trans-exclusionary radical feminist" (TERF) group, and it has been described as a hate group by the Gender Justice League.
+WoLF has been described as a hate group by the Gender Justice League.

+While considered a fringe group by mainstream progressives, who say the group conceals an essentially discriminatory right-wing ideology under the guise of feminism, WoLF has found influence through its collaborations with conservative groups who share their same views on trans rights.

+Progressive and feminist organizations, such as the American Civil Liberties Union (ACLU) and the National Organization for Women (NOW), describe WoLF as "anti-trans bigots disguised as feminists".

 History

+Founding and membership

 WoLF was founded by Lierre Keith in 2014.

-The Women's Liberation Front's activism finds its source in second-wave feminist tendencies, such as those of Mary Daly and Janice Raymond, which consider transgender identities untrue and say that women are defined by "their biology, and by having 'survived girlhood'", rather than by gender identity.
-While considered a fringe group by the mainstream progressives, who say the group conceals an essentially discriminatory right-wing ideology under the guise of feminism, the organization has found influence through collaboration with conservative groups on shared legislative views.
+WoLF's activism finds its source in second-wave feminist tendencies, such as those of Mary Daly and Janice Raymond, which consider transgender identities untrue and say that women are defined by "their biology, and by having 'survived girlhood'", rather than by gender identity.

-Progressive and feminist organizations, such as the American Civil Liberties Union (ACLU)and the National Organization for Women (NOW), challenge this characterization; NOW describes WoLF as "anti-trans bigots disguised as feminists".
-Co-Chair Kara Dansky has stated her organization supports gay rights and abortion rights, but that "on certain issues, such as gender identity, pornography and prostitution, WoLF finds that the left has pretty much sold out women".
+Former Co-Chair Kara Dansky has stated that WoLF supports gay rights and abortion rights, but that "on certain issues, such as gender identity, pornography and prostitution, WoLF finds that the left has pretty much sold out women".